Sarah O'Reilly: Political career

+O'Reilly's introduction to politics came through canvassing for Fianna Fáil TD Niamh Smyth, a neighbour of hers in Bailieborough.
 She was a member of Cavan County Council for the Bailieborough–Cootehill area from March 2016 to January 2025.
-She was co-opted onto the council in March 2016 as a Fianna Fáil member, replacing Niamh Smyth on her election to Dáil Eireann.
+She was co-opted onto the council in March 2016 as a Fianna Fáil member, replacing Smyth on her election to Dáil Eireann.
+She subsequently worked as an administrator for Fianna Fáil senator Robbie Gallagher, but left the role after she joined Aontú, saying she felt it presented a conflict of interest.

 In December 2018, O'Reilly joined Aontú.
 She was re-elected to the council as an Aontú candidate in 2019 and 2024.

 From 2020 to 2021, O'Reilly served as chairperson of Cavan County Council.
-She has worked in Agriculture and is an accountant.